 Saturday - Sunday 10 AM to 7.30 PM

 Mee udang (prawn noodles) is the only reason why locals come all the way here.
 It's so delicious!
 The shrimps are so big and fresh with perfectly cooked noodles.
-There are also some fresh seafoods you can find here, including the steam fish and crabs.
+There is also some fresh seafood you can find here, including the steam fish and crabs.

 Location: 10, Gerai JKKK, Jalan Gertak Sanggul, Teluk Kumbar, Penang Island (Google Maps)